B&T

-B&T AG (formerly Brügger & Thomet AG; sometimes rendered B+T) is a Swiss defence supplier specializing in the design and manufacturing of firearms and tactical components such as sound suppressors and rail systems.
-The company is based in Thun, canton of Berne.
+B&T AG, formerly Brügger & Thomet AG, is a Swiss defence supplier specializing in the design and manufacturing of firearms and tactical components like sound suppressors and rail systems.
+The company is based in Thun southeast of Bern, Switzerland.

 Overview

 B&T consists of a trading and a manufacturing division.
-The trading division works mainly to supply the domestic law enforcement and military market, representing global companies in the industry such as Heckler & Koch, Aimpoint, SureFire and others.
+The trading division works mainly to supply the domestic law enforcement and military market, representing global companies in the industry including Heckler & Koch, Aimpoint, SureFire, and others.
 The company is also involved in the import and export of other war material including small arms, ammunition and related accessories.

 Brügger & Thomet AG was established in May 1991 by Karl Brügger and Heinrich Thomet to produce suppressors for the domestic Swiss market.

-In 1997 Brügger & Thomet was converted into a AG.

-Some time after, Heinrich Thomet withdrew from the enterprise and sold his shares to Brügger, who remains the sole owner of B&T. The company was ISO 9001:2008 certified in 2005.
+In 1997, Brügger & Thomet was converted into an AG.
+In the fall of 2005, Heinrich Thomet withdrew from the enterprise and sold his shares to Brügger, who remains the sole owner of B&T. The company was ISO 9001:2008 certified in 2005.
 The company name was changed to B&T AG in 2011.
 B&T reported 50 employees in 2014, and 70 employees in 2017.

 In 2004, Brügger & Thomet started to produce its own line of complete weapons, beginning with a revised variant of the 9mm Steyr TMP known as the MP9 submachine gun, and a civilian semi-automatic model called the TP9.
 This would later be accompanied by the 7.62mm APR308 sniper rifle and the long-range APR338 version chambered in .338 Lapua Magnum.
 In 2006, B&T released the GL06 40×46mm grenade launcher, with the APC9 submachine gun being released in 2011.
 B&T is also a parts supplier for many other major manufacturers.
 The manufacturing branch specializes in the design and production of firearms, suppressors and modular accessory mounts for wide array of small arms.
-The company also owns an extensive collection of almost 500 different types of firearms that it uses for reference in developing new products.
+The company owns an extensive collection of almost 500 different types of firearms which it uses for reference in developing new products.
 The firm's production facility consists of 17 CNC workstations and nine conventional workstations for prototyping work.

 In March 2019, B&T released its APC9 Pro model which improved upon the previous design with a non reciprocating charging handle and a replaceable pistol grip compatible with grips designed for the AR-15 style rifle family of firearms.
 The APC9 Pro will feature an optional lower receiver capable of using Glock magazines.
 In 2020 B&T released its APC10 model in the 10mm Auto.
 On 20 March 2019, B&T was awarded a contract in the U.S. Army's Sub Compact Weapon Production-Other Transaction Agreement (P-OTA) competition for its APC9K submachine gun.
 The $2.6 million contract includes an initial 350 subcompact weapons (SCW) with an option for additional quantities of up to 1,000 SCWs, with slings, manuals, accessories, and spare parts.

-B&T USA is an importer of B&T firearms based in Tampa, Florida, US.
+B&T USA is an importer of B&T firearms based in Tampa, Florida.